ebuchman/blog/content/posts/coins-history.md

-become fully monetized.[^england-monetized] The English maintained such tight control over their coinage that they began a program of coinage renewal, the _renovatio monetae_.[^renovatio] Every some years, the entire coinage was recalled and reminted.
-The king collected a tax from the reminting, and the old coinage was demonetized.
+become fully monetized.[^england-monetized] The English maintained such tight control over their coinage that they began a program of coinage renewal, the _renovatio monetae_.[^renovatio] Every some years, the entire coinage was recalled and re-minted.
+The king collected a tax from the re-minting, and the old coinage was demonetized.
 This practice would be later mimicked in eastern Europe.

 By the early 11th c in England and Germany, everyone is using